adzcai/rlbook/README.md

 I also thought the motivation behind infinite-horizon setting could have been made more explicit, instead of treating it as simply another set of notation to work with.

+### Learning

+In the supervised learning chapter,
+I provide a bit more detailed of an example of a supervised learning task (image classification of handwritten digits).

+I add an example illustrating parameterized function classes.
+Students without prior experience in machine learning might not be familiar with the concept of parameters.
+They are often introduced in terms of "knobs that you can turn to improve the model", but this doesn't really accurately describe them at all.